elastos/WorldBankPOC/doc/DevTeamSetup.md

 When token listed in exchange, X will become 0 immediately.

+## Token exchange rate and evaluation
+Before the token listed in exchange, there won't be real market price (exchange to USD for example).
+We can consider the token incentive some kind of "convertable notes".
+When the incentive token was issue, it is just an "I Owe You".
+The rate will be determined by the evaluation price of next round of investment.
+Let's use the same example we used in last paragraph. the developer get his 70% salary in cash ($70k / 12 = $5833) and 30% * 1.5 in token (worth $30k / 12 * 1.5 = $3750) in Jan 2020. the $3750 is an "I Owe You" and won't be converted into token at that moment because there is no price in Jan 2020.
+One month later,  in Feb 2020, an investor has evaluation at $1 per token and make the investment $1M for 1M token.
+The "I Owe You" will be converted into 3750 token and issue to this developer immediately.
+Before the token listed in public exchange, internal trade is OK.

 # Partime team members compensation based on tasks

 We hope to have a lot of code contributors from open source community.